MicrosoftDocs/SupportArticles-docs/support/iis/kerberos-double-hop-authentication-edge-chromium.md

 1. Go to the Microsoft Edge for [business download site](https://www.microsoft.com/edge/business/download).

 1. Select the version you wish to download from the **Channel/Version** dropdown.
 The latest stable version is recommended.
 1. Select the build you want from the **Build** dropdown and finally the target operating system from the **Select platform** dropdown.
-Once the selection is made, two more buttons (a button and a link) will appear:
+Once the selection is made, two more buttons (a button and a link) will appear.

     :::image type="content" source="./media/kerberos-double-hop-authentication-edge-chromium/download.png" alt-text="image download" border="true":::

 1. Click **Get Policy Files** and accept the license agreement to download the file called *MicrosoftEdgePolicyTemplates.cab*.
 This file contains the policy definition files for Microsoft Edge.
-1. Double click on the file to explore the content—a zip archive with the same name.
+1. Double click the file to explore the content—a zip archive with the same name.
 1. Extract the content of the zip archive to a folder on your local disk.
 The extracted content will contain a folder called *Windows* in which you will find a subfolder called *Admx*.
 This will contain the administrative templates as well as their localized versions ( You should need them in a language other than English).

     :::image type="content" source="./media/kerberos-double-hop-authentication-edge-chromium/admx-folder.png" alt-text="image admx-folder" border="true":::